Homer: [fiddling with Cyrillic gear display] What country is this car from?

 - Breaking Away: The main character's father was a used car dealer like this.
 He told one customer that the reason the car he was test-driving had stalled was that it had premium gasoline in its tank instead of regular, and had a heart attack at the possibility of giving a refund for a crappy car.

 - The Three Stooges got in on this more than once.
 Including one time set in Ancient Egypt, of all places, where they sold used chariots that were about as good as you'd expect.
 It had a truly comical line from Moe:

 "Greetings, friend!
 I'm Honest Moe, that's Honest Shemp, and that's... that's Larry."

-- Humorously averted by Leo Getz in Lethal Weapon 3.
+- Lethal Weapon 3: Humorously averted by Leo Getz.
 When trying to sell Murtaugh's home in, he insists on following the law and disclosing such interesting and alarming tidbits as the upstairs bathroom being "recently remodeled due to unexpected bomb damage" (which happened in the previous film).

-- Jay Austin Motors in the first Sherwood Pictures film, Flywheel, starts off like this before Austin's HeelFaith Turn.
+- Flywheel: Jay Austin Motors starts off like this before Austin's HeelFaith Turn.
 His business becomes much more successful after he vows to start treating his customers completely fairly and honestly.

-- Herbie Rides Again: Grandma Steinmetz can get Herbie to calm down by implying that she'll send him there if he doesn't behave.
+- The Love Bug: In Herbie Rides Again, Grandma Steinmetz can get Herbie to calm down by implying that she'll send him there if he doesn't behave.

-- Played with in Willy Wonka & the Chocolate Factory.
+- Willy Wonka & the Chocolate Factory: Played with.
 Violet's father Sam Beauregarde owns a car lot and pitches it at every opportunity he gets.
 During the contract signing scene, he has no trouble admitting his sleaziness to Wonka.